ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

       - "~/.kube"
 ```

-3. Create a folder structure for your many client cluster.
-Mine is like this:
+3. Create a folder structure for your many client clusters like this:

 ```shell
 .kube/config